Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 3. Enter the following as your first message

 Please create CLAUDE.md.
-I'm in sales (non-engineer) at Classmethod Inc. (https://classmethod.jp/), and I want to automate AWS and Claude-related sales tasks.
+I am a sales professional (non-engineer) at Classmethod Inc. (https://classmethod.jp/), and I want to automate AWS and Claude-related sales operations.
 Please explain code in simple terms.
-If there are errors, please tell me both the cause and solution.
-Please confirm what you're going to create before creating files.
+If errors occur, tell me the cause and solution together.
+Please confirm what you'll create before making any files.

 Screenshot 2026-03-16 10.14.02

-When asked if you trust the workspace, it's fine to proceed with "Trust workspace" since we created this folder specifically as Claude's operating environment.
+You'll be asked if you trust the workspace.
+Since we created this folder specifically as Claude's operating environment, there's no problem proceeding with "Trust workspace".

 Screenshot 2026-03-16 10.14.20